 Late Frost Pockets in April Before You Plant Westchester and Greenwich

 You already felt one warm Saturday and pictured window boxes brimming with color.
 Then a clear April night dropped into the thirties and the lowest bed along the foundation looked tired while the upper terrace stayed perky.
-That mismatch is normal around Rye, Mamaroneck, and Greenwich where cold air pools behind walls, near water, or below a small grade change you stopped noticing years ago.
-This page names what a frost pocket really means on a residential lot, how to read your own yard without gadgets, and how Bellantoni crews align mulch, annual flowers, and woody plants so April optimism does not turn into May replacement bills.
+That mismatch is normal around Rye, Mamaroneck, and Greenwich, where cold air pools behind walls, near water, or below a small grade change you stopped noticing years ago.
+April is still the hinge month between tidy March work and the outdoor living pressure of May.
+This page names what a frost pocket really means on a residential lot, how to read your own yard without gadgets, and how to align mulch, annual color, and woody plants so optimism does not turn into replacement bills.

 What a frost pocket looks like on your property

-A frost pocket is simply a place where calm air settles long enough on a clear calm night to nip tender tissue while a bed twenty feet away looks fine.
+A frost pocket is simply a place where calm air settles long enough on a clear, calm night to nip tender tissue while a bed twenty feet away looks fine.
 Low lawn bowls, narrow side yards between tall evergreens, and foundation beds tucked behind dense hemlocks are classic examples in Westchester County New York and Fairfield County Connecticut.
-Lots near the harbor in Port Chester sometimes surprise people because afternoon sea breeze feels mild, yet inland cooling under a clear sky still wins at three in the morning.
-You are not imagining inconsistency; microclimates are real, and April is when they show up in color on new leaves.
+Lots near the Sound sometimes surprise people because afternoon breeze feels mild, yet inland cooling under a clear sky still wins at three in the morning.
+You are not imagining inconsistency.
+Microclimates are real, and April is when they show up in color on new leaves.

 Walk the yard once with honest labels